datacarpentry/shell-genomics/_episodes/02-the-filesystem.md

 questions:
 - "Key question"
 objectives:
-- Navigate the Unix file system.
+- Navigate the Unix file system
-- Copy and move files.
-- Use the history command to review recent commands in the shell.
-- Use the nano text editor to modify text files.
+- Understand and use file paths and relative paths
-- Use arguments to modify the behavior of command line commands.
+- Keyboard shortcuts to make work more efficiently at the command line
+-
 keypoints:
 - "First key point."
 ---